ScandalTheVandal/V55Cruiser/README.md

  - Retains as much of the original jank as possible.
  - Removes the absurd mobility abuse.
  - Increases vulnerability ten fold.
 You were never meant to be safe.
+You are a underpaid meat sack operating a "company approved" transporation machine.
+Don't have high hopes.
  - ...Adds a random chance for the Cruiser to be right-hand-drive.
  - Adds minor polish where deemed necessary.
 Does not 'improve' using this hunk of metal.